-Membership: Six Seven faculty members with tenure, at least one each from the different divisions and no two from the same department, chosen from the ranks of Professor and Associate Professor, none of whom is on the Tenure Review Board, CAFR, COP, or FAB, elected to serve three-year terms; replacements for such cases will be selected from recent members of CAPT, COT and the Tenure Review Board (or its predecessor, the

-CAPT Review Committee).
+Membership: Six Seven faculty members with tenure, at least one each from the different divisions and no two from the same department, chosen from the ranks of Professor and Associate Professor, none of whom is on the Tenure Review Board, CAFR, COP, or FAB, elected to serve three-year terms; replacements for such cases will be selected from recent members of CAPT, COT and the Tenure Review Board (or its predecessor, the CAPT Review Committee).
 The first eligible faculty member will be chosen from a list beginning with the most recent past members of the named groups (eligible replacements must have reviewed at least one case).

-A member who has served a full three-year term is eligible for re-election after being out of office for two years; members who complete an unexpired term or serve an interim term in place of a regularly elected member on leave are immediately eligible for reelection provided the service does not exceed one calendar year.
+A member who has served a full three-year term is eligible for re-election after being out of office for two years; members who complete an unexpired term or serve an interim term in place of a regularly elected member on leave are immediately eligible for re-election provided the service does not exceed one calendar year.

-Members of COT may not participate in the tenure or promotion cases of candidates in their own departments/programs and a substitution will be made.
+Members of COT may not participate in the tenure or promotion cases of candidates in their own departments/programs and a substitution will be made by the remainder of the committee.
+In other exceptional cases of conflict of interest, COT may substitute one or more members for a specific case.